Caleb Grafton Roberts: Return to the CRB

 Roberts was appointed chief engineer of the CRB on 30 October 1944, at a time when the use of motor vehicles was rising rapidly.
 He visited the United States and the United Kingdom between June 1947 and January 1948 to investigate the latest road construction and maintenance techniques in use in those countries as well as recent road safety measures.
 He wrote a report on his findings which was regarded as a landmark in Australian highways engineering.
 It suggested improvements in planning, new traffic demand models, construction and maintenance techniques and training.
 Roberts also recommended that a national road research body be established and, with Louis Loder, wrote a report that led to the establishment of the Australian Road Research Board (ARRB).

 Roberts lectured at the University of Melbourne and the Swinburne Technical College.
 He became deputy-chairman of the CRB in 1956 and chairman in July 1962.
 Roberts retired on 30 June 1963, though he was co-opted as an adviser to the ARRB.
 He died of coronary vascular disease on 23 November 1965 at Kew, Victoria.
+His cremated remains are scattered at the Springvale Botanical Cemetery, Springvale, Greater Dandenong City, Victoria, Australia.